Promoting justice and universal respect for human rights and fundamental freedoms

 Red Dress Campaign

-In 2016 & 2017, the “Zonta Says NO to Violence Against Women” campaign includes the display of seven red dresses around Santa Clarita to symbolize seven women who have lost their lives to domestic violence in Santa Clarita.
-The dresses are displayed outdoors, animated by the wind and weather, and an inescapable symbol of bloodshed in the midst of our community.
-Residents can see these dresses at locations throughout the City listed below.
+Since 2016 the “Zonta Says NO to Violence Against Women” campaign has included a display of seven red dresses around Santa Clarita to symbolize seven women who have lost their lives, in one year, to domestic violence in Santa Clarita.
+The dresses are displayed outdoors, in public places, where they become animated by the wind and weather.
+A haunting and inescapable symbol of bloodshed in of our community.
+Residents can see these dresses at many locations throughout the City.
+The locations are posted in November.

-These bright red symbols are meant to remind us of the reality of domestic violence – it may seem like a private matter, but it is happening in our neighborhoods, to our fellow residents and cannot be ignored.
+These bright red symbols are meant to remind us of the reality of domestic violence – it may seem like a private matter, but it is happening in our neighborhoods to our fellow residents and cannot be ignored.
 We must all strive to be “up-standers, and not bystanders,” meaning we all need to speak up if we see or hear of domestic and family violence happening.
+Educational materials are available in English and Spanish.
+This program is in cooperation with the Domestic Violence Program of the Child and Family Center and the City of Santa Clarita.

 2018 Schedule COMING SOON